Storing CrUX CWV Data for URLs Using Python for SEOs

 What are Core Web Vitals?

-Core Web Vitals are essential factors defined by Google, crucial to a website’s overall user experience.
-They include metrics like Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS), which assess a web page’s loading performance, interactivity, and visual stability.
+Core Web Vitals are metrics defined by Google that reflect a website’s user experience.
+They include metrics like Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS), which assess a page’s loading performance, interactivity, and visual stability.

 How Do Core Web Vitals Affect SEO?

-Core Web Vitals significantly impact SEO as they are key ranking factors in Google’s search algorithm.
-Better performance in these metrics often leads to higher search engine rankings due to their direct influence on user experience.
+Core Web Vitals impact SEO because they are ranking factors in Google’s search algorithm.
+Better performance in these metrics can lead to higher search engine rankings due to their influence on user experience.

 What is CrUX Data?